 OPA Breakout Community Psychiatry Advocacy Award

 This award is supported by the Council of the Ontario Psychiatric Association.
 The OPA Breakout Community Psychiatry Advocacy Award recognizes contributions to the profession of psychiatry and to the public by a community psychiatrist engaging in grassroots advocacy in their local area.
 It is expected that candidates have not previously had provincial or national level recognition for their advocacy work.
-The successful candidate must spend a majority of her/his time engaged in delivery of clinical services.
+The successful candidate must spend a majority of their time engaged in delivery of clinical services.
 The award is open to OPA members who have been engaged in advocacy work through one or more of the following areas: clinical care, education, and administration.

 Nomination Process: